 Rather than focusing on creating value from individual products or services, we suggest, success in today’s economy requires a company to create the most possible value from every customer and prospective customer available to it.

 And as our abundance of free and inexpensive products grows, this resource, the human attention span, is becoming ever more valuable.

-The value of experience is rising.
-Luxury entertainment is increasing 6.5 percent annually.
-Spending at restaurants and bars increased 9 percent in 2015 alone.
+- The value of experience is rising.
+Luxury entertainment is increasing by 6.5 per cent annually.
+Spending at restaurants and bars increased by 9 per cent in 2015 alone.